euisuny/best-of-popl/2009-cdoy/summaries/caleb.md

 ### Questions

 - The proof rules for solving bi-abduction questions does not give the "minimal" answer, as the author's admit.
 I'm curious what can be said about the method in terms of expressiveness and completeness.

+- Additionally, and more fundamentally, the bi-abduction question is a bit of a strange one compared to the abduction question.
+In what sense is the result sound?
+What would be a way of framing the problem so that the answer is unique, or defining minimality in some sense?
+I understand that in the paper, they actually solve abduction first P * Q |- R * true, and then find S after that.
+So that should contain the key to the answer...and I also think that the restricted logical disjointness implicit in * is key here.